monsterkodi/kode/readme.md

 While I tried to keep 'koffee' backwards compatible with CoffeeScript v1, I don't intend to do the same with 'kode' (but converting coffee to kode shouldn't be too painful).

+## Future plans

-Since I will most likely be the only person using it, it's probably wise to ditch the stuff I don't need:
+Since I will most likely be the only person using *kode*, it's probably wise to ditch the stuff I don't need:

 - literal coffeescript / doc macro
 - *cake* / *kake*
 - REPL
-▸ unless, until, is, or= ...
+- unless, until, is, or= ...
 - wrapper code for browser packaging?
 - macros in general?